-A dermatologist recommended that I used this when I started using a retinol serum to help combat the redness and irritation that often comes alongside using such a powerful skincare ingredient.
-It's super-mild and makes a great, simple, daily moisturiser for all skin types.
+A dermatologist recommended that I use this when I started using a retinol serum to help combat the redness and irritation that often comes alongside using such a powerful skincare ingredient.
+It's super mild and makes a great, simple, daily moisturiser for all skin types.

 Alongside their impeccable taste in beauty and fashion, the French are famous for something else: wine.
-And although Caudalie isn't a brand that bottle vino, they do take inspiration from the same key ingredient: grapes.
+And although Caudalie isn't a brand that bottles vino, it does take inspiration from the same key ingredient, grapes.
 Founded in 1995 by a husband-and-wife duo, Caudalie is one of the first French skincare brands that I remember getting into.
 In fact, I have vivid memories of trawling Parisian pharmacies to get my hands on the cult Beauty Elixir (£32) after beauty insiders raved about its glow-giving skin benefits.

 Rosie Huntington-Whiteley, Victoria Beckham and Holly Willoughby all swear by this cult French skincare product.
 You can pretty much use it however you want—as a toner, to boost glow or to set makeup—but it's the rejuvenating natural scent of orange blossom, mint and rosemary that I love most for calming the senses.

-This serum makes skin so damn luminous that it isn't just French girls that swear by it—it's the whole world.
-In fact, one of these sells every 2 minutes somewhere around the globe thanks to its ability to impart radiance into even the dullest of complexions, tackle dark spots and even out skin tone.
+This serum makes skin so damn luminous that it isn't just French girls who swear by it—it's the whole world.
+In fact, one of these sells every two minutes somewhere around the globe thanks to its ability to impart radiance into even the dullest of complexions, tackle dark spots and even out skin tone.

 Formulated with salicylic acid—a chemical exfoliator that helps to unclog pores—this daily cleansing gel removes dirt, dust and pollutant particles from the skin so that your complexion looks instantly fresher and clearer.